open-metadata/OpenMetadata/openmetadata-docs/content/overview/roadmap/index.md

     size="half"
   >
     <li>Spark Lineage</li>
-    <li>Propagation of tags and descriptions through the column-level lineage</li>
     <li>UI Improvements to the queries collected and attached to a table.
 Allow users upvote a query to show as an example</li>
   </Tile>
   <Tile